SAITPublic/PIMLibrary/README.md

 ### Pre requisites
 1. PIMLibrary in debug mode
-   PIM Library need to be build in debug mode for generating debug logs for profiling.
+   PIM Library needs to be built in debug mode for generating debug logs for profiling.
 Logs will be generated in /tmp/ folder

 ### Profiler Usage
-For more details about usage, refer [Profiler](https://github.sec.samsung.net/PIM/PIMLibrary/tree/develop/tools/profiler)
+Fo more details about usage, refer [Profiler](PIMLibrary/tools/profiler/README.md)

 # Documentation
 ## How to generate Doxygen documentation